 Hardneck garlic gets its name from the stiff stalks, or neck, of the garlic plants.
-Hardneck garlic tends to have fewer cloves than softneck varieties, with the cloves circled around a central stalk and rather uniform in size.
+Hardneck garlic tends to have fewer cloves than softneck varieties, with the uniformed-sized cloves circled around a central stalk.

-Porcelain Garlic: Porcelain garlic makes a plump bulb with only a few fat cloves.
+- Porcelain Garlic: Features a plump bulb with only a few fat cloves.
 Porcelains are covered in a very thick outer skin, making them a good choice for storing.
 'Georgian Crystal' is at the mild end in flavor while 'Romanian Red' has a hot, lingering tanginess.

-The two types of softneck garlic you are likely to encounter are: Artichoke and Silverskins
+The two types of softneck garlic you are likely to encounter include:

-Silverskins: Silverskins have silvery, white skins and are composed of many small cloves.
+- Silverskins: This type of garlic has silvery, white skins and is composed of many small cloves.
 They also have a nice sturdy neck that is easily braided.
 The flavor of Silverskins is usually stronger than Artichokes.
-'Nootka Rose' and 'Rose du var' are both full bodied Silverskins.
+'Nootka Rose' and 'Rose du var' are both full-bodied Silverskins.

-So called 'Elephant Garlic' has become popular recently.
-Its called elephant because of its relatively large size.
-Very mild flavor, it's great for diners who haven't quite warmed to the taste of garlic.
-In fact, elephant garlic is not garlic at all, but a type of bulb forming leek.
+So-called 'Elephant Garlic' has become popular recently.
+It's called "elephant" because of its relatively large size.
+Very mild in flavor, it's great for diners who haven't quite warmed to the taste of garlic.
+Elephant garlic is not a true garlic at all, but a type of bulb-forming leek.

 Garlic is one of the easiest plants to grow.
 You plant the individual cloves within the bulb.
-Plant the largest cloves you have, to get the largest bulbs.
-Plant each garlic clove two to three inches below the soil surface and about 6 inches apart.
+Planting the largest cloves you have will result in larger bulbs.
+Plant each garlic clove two to three inches below the soil surface and about six inches apart.

 A common novice dilemma is not knowing which end is up.
-It’s the pointed end.
+Luckily, the answer is simple: it’s the pointed end.
 Your garlic will still grow, planted pointed side down, but the shoot will have to curve around you will wind up with a malformed bulb.

 Topsets or Scapes